run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 --host-ipc
 >  Use the host's ipc namespace.
 Controls whether the pod containers can share the host IPC namespace.
 IPC (POSIX/SysV IPC) namespace provides separation of named shared memory segments, semaphores and message queues.
-> Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack.
+> Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or the network stack.
 >
 > For further information see [docker run reference](https://docs.docker.com/engine/reference/run/"){target=_blank}.